South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Schedule Analysis

-- When the Bulls took down the Texas Longhorns (No. 15 in the AP's Top 25) on December 2 by a score of 70-65, it was their best victory of the year thus far.
+- The Bulls notched their signature win of the season on December 2, when they beat the Texas Longhorns, who rank No. 15 in the AP's Top 25, by a score of 70-65.

-- The Bulls have four wins over Quadrant 1 teams, tied for the 31st-most in the country.
+- The Bulls have tied for the 31st-most Quadrant 1 victories in the nation (four).

 South Florida 2022-23 Best Wins